ddur/Warp-iMagick/README.md

 * WooCommerce and any theme compatible.

-* Project is active since 2019 and reached almost 20.000 active installs, in February-April 2022 moved out of WordPress cvs repository.
+* Project is published & active since 2019 and reached almost 20.000 active installs, in February-April 2022 moved out of WordPress cvs repository.
 Why?
 Because of [dispute about plugin TITLE LENGTH in README.txt (See the comment)](https://themekraft.com/open-letter-to-the-wordpress-plugin-review-team/).

 * Plugin is extended with [YahnisElsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) in order to replace WordPress.org hosting & update service.